-Valencia Insulation is the process of separating air and other gases from the surfaces of a building or structure.
-Usually, insulation is used for thermal management purposes, but it can also be used for fire, impact, and acoustic purposes.
-There are several types of insulation for buildings, so you can choose the best suited for your building’s needs.
+Insulation is the process of separating air and other gases from the surfaces of a building or structure.
+Usually, insulation is used for thermal management, but it can also be used for fire, impact, and acoustic purposes.
+There are several types of insulation for buildings so that you can choose the best suited for your building’s needs.

 Among them are fiberglass, rock wool, and mineral wool.
 These materials trap small pockets of air and make for excellent insulation.
 They are also available in spray foam solutions.
 You can use these materials to cover roof tiles and adhesive stubs around windows.
 In addition, you can use sealants to prevent draughts through cracks.